gonchik/cleanup-scripts/README.md

 # cleanup-scripts
-Scripts for cleanup Atlassian Jira (Groovy, Python)
+Scripts for cleanup Atlassian Jira (Groovy, Python and SQL)